Helperbird/website/src/pages/features/text-to-speech.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Text to Speech with Natural Voices | Helperbird Extension
+title: Text to Speech - Transform Web Pages, Ebooks, and PDFs into Natural Audio with Helperbird
 description: Enhance your online reading experience with the best text to speech extension for Chrome, Firefox, Edge, or iPad.
 Convert any web page to speech using advanced TTS technology.
 Easy to use and customize, it's the perfect tool for improving your online reading experience.
 Try it now for free!
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic